dedis/popstellar/fe2-android/docs/README.md

 this [guide to app architecture](https://developer.android.com/jetpack/guide).

 - The **View** consists of all the activities and fragments of the application.
 They are responsible for the displaying part.
-- The **ViewModel** implements the UI logic and prepares and manages the data used by the activities and fragments.
+- The **ViewModel** implements the UI logic.
+It prepares and manages the data used by the activity and fragments.
 Here, there's roughly a view model per feature.
 A fragment may use more than 1 view model.
 - The **Model** consists of the local and remote data source, the model classes and the repositories.
   The repositories store the current application state in memory.